Constructing probability density function of net-proton multiplicity distributions using Pearson curve method: Introduction

-Owing to the above difficulties, following attempts has been made by this work to address these issues.
-For the first time, Pearson curve method (PCM) is employed for constructing the probability density function (PDF) of net-proton multiplicity distributions from its four cumulants (moments).
-The methodology of approximation of PDF from first four cumulants of net-proton numbers is discussed in Section 2.
-In Section 3, this technique is used to obtain the probability density functions of net-proton multiplicity distributions for beam energy scan results.
-Then from the obtained probability density functions, the higher-order cumulants, like $C_6$, $C_8$ are predicted and their ratios with respect to $C_{2}$ are estimated as a function of $\sqrt{s_{NN}}$ for most central collision data.
+To address this demand, for the first time, the Pearson curve method (PCM) is employed for constructing the probability density function (PDF) of proton, anti-proton and net-proton multiplicity distributions from the efficiency corrected first four cumulants (moments) data.
+The methodology of the approximation of PDF from the first four cumulants is discussed in Section II.
+In Section III, this technique is used to obtain the PDF of proton, anti-proton, and net-proton multiplicity distributions for the BES data.
+Then from the obtained probability density functions, the ratio with respect to Skellam distribution is obtained to test the O(4) criticality.
+Then from the constructed PDFs the $C_6$ and its ratios to $C_{2}$ are estimated as a function of $\sqrt{s_{NN}}$ for most central collision data.
 The results are also compared with Skellam and Negative Binomial distribution expectations.
-The summary and the outlook are discussed in Section 4.
+The summary and outlook are discussed in Section IV.